Leaving an LLP as a Co-founder: Can I Get a Relieving Letter from My Partner?

 saswatabanerjee

+If you are receiving a salary, you are eligible to receive a salary slip.
 You are probably overthinking it.
-As long as you have a salary slip, it is enough.
-The company may ask for bank statement to verify that you were getting the salary since as partner you could manipulate and get a fake salary slip.
-If you were actually taking the salary and it is in your bank statement, there is no reason for them to ask for anything more.
+As long as you have a salary slip, it is sufficient.
+The company may ask for a bank statement to verify that you were receiving the salary, as, being a partner, you could manipulate and obtain a fake salary slip.
+If you were indeed receiving the salary and it reflects in your bank statement, there is no reason for them to request anything further.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute